Cannon Drive construction road bumps working to be fixed

 “[CampusParc has] technology that they can do counts for in the lots so we know how full they are at what times,” he said.
 “We actually had a drone do some flyovers to kind of monitor the lots over a [two-day] period to make sure if we were getting close to capacity, we had some ideas on how we were going to deal with that.
 We were just really watching it closely the first couple of weeks.”

-CampusParc employees gather most of its data during permit enforcement checks, in which they scan license plates for data, CampusParc spokesman Dan Hoover said.
+CampusParc employees gather most of its data during permit enforcement checks, in which they scan license plates for data, CampusParc spokesman David Hoover said.

 “They are also able to gather data on the parking habits of customers,” Hoover said.
 “So from that we learn where people are parking and when.”